rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### Client-side opt-out handling

-If user (with valid identifiers in [`UserInfoProvider`](#info-provider) class) opts out from a message, that information is saved in user cache locally on the device and the message won't be shown again for that user on the same device.
+If user (with valid identifiers in `UserInfoProvider`) opts out from a message, that information is saved in user cache locally on the device and the message won't be shown again for that user on the same device.
 The opt-out status is not shared between devices.
 The same applies for anonymous user.
 * Each user has a separate cache container that is persisted in `SharedPreferences`.
 Each combination of userId and idTrackingIdentifier is treated as a different user including a special - anonymous user - that represents non logged-in user (userId and idTrackingIdentifier are null or empty).

 ### <a name="max-impression"></a> Client-side max impressions handling

 Message impressions (displays) are counted locally for each user.
-Meaning that a message with maxImpression value of 3 will be displayed to each user (different identifiers in [`UserInfoProvider`](#info-provider) class) max 3 times.
+Meaning that a message with maxImpression value of 3 will be displayed to each user (different identifiers in `UserInfoProvider` class) max 3 times.
 Max impression number can be modified in the Dashboard.
 Then the SDK, after next ping call, will compare new value with old max impression number and add the difference to the current impression counter.
 The max impression data is not shared between devices.
 The same applies for anonymous user.

 </details>